The Dow has utterly recovered its 2020 bear-market loss. Right here’s what comes subsequent - FACTS MATTER ADDISON

 Dow’s restoration since March is spectacular however says nothing about how lengthy the bull market will run, writes Mark Hulbert.
 See full story.

-Some People could get tons of of {dollars} extra in Social Safety advantages below Biden’s proposed change
+Some Individuals could get tons of of {dollars} extra in Social Safety advantages beneath Biden’s proposed change

-Joe Biden needs a minimal Social Safety profit for People with low lifetime earnings.
+Joe Biden needs a minimal Social Safety profit for Individuals with low lifetime earnings.
 See full story.

-Why a uncommon Fed-Treasury rift isn’t inflicting markets to freak out—thus far
+Why a uncommon Fed-Treasury rift isn’t inflicting markets to freak out—to date

 Georgia’s runoffs in your thoughts?
-Right here’s what you have to know.
+Right here’s what you might want to know.

-Right here is all you have to know in regards to the Georgia, the place the result of the essential Senate runoff elections is anybody’s guess.
+Right here is all you might want to know concerning the Georgia, the place the end result of the essential Senate runoff elections is anybody’s guess.
 See full story.

-Tax Man has extra recommendation on methods to slim down your tax invoice.
+Tax Man has extra recommendation on find out how to slim down your tax invoice.
 See full story.

 MARKETWATCH PERSONAL FINANCE